 In recognition of this, the Board determines the Company's risk profile and is responsible for overseeing and approving risk management strategy.
-The Audit and Risk Committee reviews policies, internal compliance and internal control.
+The Committee reviews policies, internal compliance and internal control.

-The Audit and Risk Committee, pursuant to the mandate by the Board of Directors, oversees on an ongoing basis the assessment of the effectiveness of risk management and internal compliance and control.
+The Committee, pursuant to the mandate by the Board of Directors, oversees on an ongoing basis the assessment of the effectiveness of risk management and internal compliance and control.
 The tasks of undertaking and assessing risk management and internal control effectiveness are delegated to management through the Chief Executive Officer and Chief Financial Officer, including responsibility for the day to day design and implementation of the Company's risk management and internal control system.

-Management reports to the Audit and Risk Committee on the Company's key risks and the extent to which it believes these risks are being adequately managed.
+Management reports to the Committee on the Company's key risks and the extent to which it believes these risks are being adequately managed.
 The reporting on risk by Management is a standing agenda item at Board meetings.

-A formal Risk Management Policy and Framework have been drafted for consideration and, if thought fit, adoption by the Board of Directors.
-Pending such adoption the Board and the Committee have applied the informal policies noted herein prior to and during the 2015 financial year.
+A review of the Risk Management Policy and Framework is currently under consideration and, if thought fit, adoption by the Board of Directors.